 Sablière The property, located at the address known municipally as 27-29 rue de la Sablière, Paris France, was constructed in 1985, and is comprised of a 41,043 square foot building.
-The six storey building with two underground levels is situated on the region of lle de France, in the 14th district of Paris, which engulfs the majority of the Montparnasse region, along with the Tour Montparnasse and the metro station Montparnasse Bienvenue which is an important hub for travelers and tourists.
+The six storey building with two underground levels is situated on the region of Ile de France, in the 14th district of Paris, which engulfs the majority of the Montparnasse region, along with the Tour Montparnasse and the metro station Montparnasse Bienvenue which is an important hub for travelers and tourists.
 The property is leased to a total of seven tenants, with the main tenant, Direction Spécialisée des Impots (the French Tax Authority), occupying 40% of the total GLA in accordance with an eight year lease expiring in June, 2021.
 Inovalis has managed the property since September 2014.

-Baldi The property, located at the address known municipally as 44/50 Avenue du Capitaine Glarner, Saint-Ouen, France, was constructed in 1991, and is comprised of 155,259 square feet of GLA of which 94,708 square feet is office space and 60,551 square feet is a mixed use area.
-A vacant industrial space, totalling 31,591 sq.ft, had no value attributed to it.
+Baldi The office and mixed use property, located at the address known municipally as 44/50 Avenue du Capitaine Glarner, Saint-Ouen, France, was constructed in 1991, and is now comprised of 123,657 square feet.
+In 2017, the REIT sold a building representing approximately 31,000 square feet.
 The four buildings are situated 300 meters from the Paris ring road.
 They are located around a central courtyard.
 The property is leased to seven tenants, with the main tenant, Rue du Commerce, occupying 33% of the total GLA in accordance with a nine year lease expiring December, 2021.
-The REIT was able to successfully lease up the vacant industrial space in March 2016, carve out the industrial portion of the property and sell it to the tenant occupying the space for €2.7 million (\$3.8 million).
 Inovalis has managed the property since September 2005.